wd5gnr/verifla/README.md

 1) Document some of the settings a bit better
 2) Fix a bug where samples that changed on one clock were not handled properly
 3) Add synchronous memory that is easier for some tools to infer
-4) Some minor cleanups and plans for enhancments
+4) Some minor cleanups and plans for enhancements
 5) C tool to read output and generate VCD directly (see C directory for build instructions)
-6) Adds clock enable/qualifer (defaults to 1 so you don't need to specify it if you don't use it)
+6) Adds clock enable/qualifier (defaults to 1 so you don't need to specify it if you don't use it)
 7) Adds armed and trigger outputs
 8) Adds trigger qualifier (must be 1 -- set by default -- for internal trigger to work)
 9) Adds exttrig (default 0) if you want your own trigger logic -- does not respect